DebspandanC2911/Tech-Titans-Web-Sahyog/README.md

 # Future Prospects

 We aim to continuously improve the extension by incorporating user feedback, adding new features, and enhancing existing functionalities to make web content more accessible to everyone.
+We aim to integrate both the extensions together.

 # Installation